7 Things You Can Strike Off Your Bucket List By Visiting Hurghada

 Scuba divers are spoiled for choice around Hurghada.
 With its tranquil blue waters, Gota Abu Ramada is a popular diving spot for beginners.
 It’s a wonderful place to meet the local marine life, including eagle rays, clownfish, lionfish, and triggerfish.

 The Straits of Gubal is famous for its shipwrecks, including SS Thistlegorm.
 This is a WWII cargo ship discovered by Jacques Cousteau in the 1950s.
 And Shadwan Island to the southeast boasts 5 shipwrecks along its Sha’b Abu Nuhas coral reef.
 The Carnatic sunk in 1869 is covered in coral and provides a home for marine life.
 Watch out for pipefish, lionfish, and triggerfish.

 For deeper dives, ensure you’re wearing a thick wetsuit made for diving and using appropriate equipment.
 A dive computer watch can help you plan and carry out more complex dives.
-If you book a guided dive or scuba diving lesson with a reputable scuba diving school like Dive Hurghada, they can provide the appropriate equipment and ensure it is sanitary and safe.
+If you book a guided dive or scuba diving lesson with a reputable scuba diving school like Dive Hurghada, they can provide the appropriate equipment (including diving computer) and ensure it is sanitary and safe.